 We’re writing a series of blogs about the first few weeks of an eaglet’s life.
 An eaglet spends roughly 75 to 80 days in the nest.
 For about the first half, it grows and gains weight.
 For about the second half, it grows flight feathers and starts developing the skills it will need post-fledge.
 We will focus on week two in this blog.

-In their second week of development, the eaglets will gain roughly two pounds between their 7th and 14th day of life.
-They will experience rapid growth in features like beaks, culmens, and footpads, start replacing their white natal down with thicker grey thermal down, and begin exploring the nest.
+In their second week of development, the eaglets will gain roughly two pounds, experience rapid growth in features like beaks, culmens, and footpads, start replacing their white natal down with thicker grey thermal down, and begin exploring the nest.
 Although they aren’t yet standing on their toes, they are able to sit up – way up! – for feeding and shuffle around on their metatarsi.
-Their eyes are wide open and fit more comfortably in their eyesockets, features like brow ridges are beginning to appear, and their legs and footpads are yellow, not pink.
+Their eyes are wide open and fit more comfortably in their eyesockets, features like brow ridges are beginning to appear, and their legs and footpads are turning from pink to yellow.

 While babylet battling hasn’t entirely subsided, it will become less intense as pecking orders are established.
-The eaglets are alternately hitting, submitting, and quitting to cuddle in the nest cup, grow, and wait for more food to arrive.
-In Decorah, our right-around-a-week old eaglet made its first foray out of the nest cup on a very windy day, causing no end of worry to watchers.
-While DN9, a right-around-two-weeks old only eaglet, sometimes looks too stuffed to move, it has also been broadening its world as it explores the nest.
+The eaglets are alternately hitting, submitting, and quitting to cuddle in the nest cup, grow, and wait for more food.
+They never have to wait very long: Mr. North and DNF could keep a whole fleet of flying fishwagons full!

 In the week to come, we’ll be looking for: